nikhxxt/agile-project-management-tool/README.md

 Project membership connects users with projects, while notifications and activity logs provide supporting workflow and audit information.

-A detailed ER/database diagram is documented separately in the project documentation.

 ## Security Considerations